Nutter Butter Acorns

 Acorn cookies are a fun fall cookie recipe and these Nutter Butter acorns are the perfect recipe to make with your small helpers.
 It’s a no-bake cookie recipe that’s easy to assemble with just three ingredients.

-Some people call them acorn candy because they’re made with Hershey Kisses, but the crunchy mini Nutter Butters make them cookie-candy mash-up!
-I love to make this precious little Acorn Craft to go with this yummy snack!
+Some people call them acorn candy because they’re made with Hershey Kisses, but the crunchy mini Nutter Butter cookies make them a cookie-candy mash-up!
+I love to make this precious little Acorn Craft along with this yummy treat!
+Nutter Butter acorns are just as easy as my Grinch Kabobs and Reindeer Graham Cracker Treats.
+Not to mention, the peanut butter and chocolate acorns are a flavor combo that is a hit with kids and adults alike!

 Overhead image of Nutter Butter Acorn Ingredients

-How to Make Acorn Treats
+How To Make Nutter Butter Acorn Treats

-Set: Place the acorns on the prepared baking sheets and let them sit out at room temperature to set.
-If you’re in a hurry, you can also chill them in the refrigerator so they set faster.
+Place assembled acorns on the prepared baking sheets and let them sit out at room temperature to set.

 Closeup image of Nutter Butter Acorn laying on it's side

-These Nutter Butter acorns are such an easy and fun way to make treats to keep or give away!
+These Nutter Butter acorns are such an easy and fun way to make treats to keep or give away.
 They’re a little crunchy, a lot chocolatey, and impossible to resist once you’ve made them.
 Enjoy!

 If you take a picture and share them on Instagram with #kidsactivityzone or tag us @kidsactivityzoneblog so we can see them!